Top Ten "Fathers" of Rock & Roll

 11 Bo Diddley Ellas McDaniel, known as Bo Diddley, was an American singer, guitarist, songwriter and music producer who played a key role in the transition from the blues to rock and roll.

-He trained them all, by teaching them his new lick.
-He even built a special guitar to produce that special sound.
+He trained them all by teaching them his new lick.
+He even built a special guitar to produce that unique sound.

 12 Eddie Cochran Edward Raymond "Eddie" Cochran (October 3, 1938 – April 17, 1960) was an American musician.
 Rock and roll pioneer, he was only 21 years old when he died in a car crash... read more

-Eddie Cochran was a real rocker of the fifties, a rebellious type of James Dean figure, sexual arrogance, but most of all his music and lyrics are still being adopted by contemporary standards.
-It is that of the teenage rebel conveyed in its most direct form.
-He expresses frustration at the impositions of the older generation, parents and employers in particular, the excitement of adolescent sex, the arrogance of a new found confidence contrasted with the uncertain tenderness of " real love " experienced for the first time.
-He sang all this matters with " genuine " expression.
-And all these expressions of excitement, uncertain feelings, frustrations, anger, tenderness etc... can be heard in his music, in his way he played the guitar, the way he sang.
-He had a big following in the U.K. and while on tour over there during the year 1960, he died in a car crash.
-One of the greatest rockers of the fifties was gone.
-Luckely he left us his amazing music and always will be remembered.
+Eddie Cochran was a real rocker of the fifties, a rebellious type of James Dean figure, with sexual arrogance.
+Most of all, his music and lyrics are still being adopted by contemporary standards.
+He conveyed the teenage rebel in its most direct form, expressing frustration at the impositions of the older generation, particularly parents and employers, the excitement of adolescent sex, and the arrogance of newfound confidence contrasted with the uncertain tenderness of "real love" experienced for the first time.

 13 Fats Domino Antoine "Fats" Domino, Jr. was a French Creole pianist and singer-songwriter.
 He released five gold records before 1955 and had 35 hit records in the U.S. Top 40.
 He died on October 25, 2017.